FastEval/FastEval/README.md

 <details>
 <summary>LMSys Leaderboard: https://chat.lmsys.org/?leaderboard</summary>

-- Both leaderboards have an Elo rating as part of the benchmarks, though they are computed differently.
+- Both leaderboards have a Vicuna ranking as part of the benchmarks, though they are computed differently.
 The LMSys leaderboard uses human ratings while this repository uses GPT-3.5.
 Good human ratings are generally better, but ilm-eval doesn't focus on them in order to make it easier to add a new model.
 - The LMSys leaderboard also includes [MT-Bench](https://arxiv.org/abs/2306.05685), which uses GPT-4 for rating the two-turn conversational capabilities.
 This is currently not included in ilm-eval, though it is planned.
 - This repository (ilm-eval) includes [OpenAI evals](https://github.com/openai/evals), [HumanEval+](https://github.com/evalplus/evalplus) and CoT for evaluating more complex reasoning capabilities.
-The Elo rank does not reflect these and tends to overestimate less capable models.
+The Vicuna rank does not reflect these and tends to overestimate less capable models.
 MT-Bench improves on that by using a reference-guided judge.
 OpenAI evals takes a similar approach with its [model-graded evals](https://github.com/openai/evals/blob/main/docs/eval-templates.md#the-model-graded-eval-template), though the reference comes from a human and not another LLM.
 HumanEval+ fills another gap when it comes to coding abilities that both OpenAI evals and MT-Bench don't really address that well since actually executing the model-generated code gives a better judgment than using another LLM for evaluation.
 - For evaluating more general capabilities, the LMSys leaderboard uses 5-shot MMLU while ilm-eval uses zero-shot evaluation on a combination of tasks from [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).
 - The LMSys leaderboard or repository do not contain all of the evaluation data.
 There is some data for a few models available on google drive, but if you want to run the code yourself and evaluate your model against all of the other models on their leaderboard, there is not enough available data.
 By comparison, this repository (ilm-eval) contains all of the raw data for all of the other models in the `reports/` folder and if you evaluate a new model, it will be automatically compared to all the existing models on the leaderboard.
 - In ilm-eval, for all benchmarks except lm-evaluation-harness, the model outputs are also stored in addition to the scores.
 These model outputs can also be viewed [on the website](https://tju01.github.io/ilm-eval/) and can sometimes be useful as a quality indicator in addition to the resulting scores.